-If you’re not comfortable with leering men then travelling solo in Jordan may not be right for you.
+Is Jordan safe for solo female travellers?
+If you’re not comfortable with leering men then Jordan solo travel may not be right for you.
 As much as it is a beautiful country, visit Jordan alone as a Western woman and expect a few stares.
 That's why we've given it 2 out of 5 stars.

 Being a very male dominated country, the women that you encounter on the streets cover their head with a scarf or a veil.
 However in the cities and the main tourist sites, Jordanians are used to seeing solo and Western female travellers and the facilities are generally set up with tourists in mind.

 Get off the beaten track and you’ll encounter restaurants with separate areas for women to eat as well as a separation on public transport.
 Is it safe to travel to Jordan as a woman alone?
 Yes if you dress modestly and respect the culture, this mystical country is an experience that you won't forget.
 Jordan is a wonderful country but you may feel more comfortable on a group tour.

 Nestled in-between the war torn countries of Syria and Iraq, Jordan is the last neutral Arab state and solo travel in Jordan can be challenging but it is a fascinating country to explore.
 Its main attraction is Petra, the ‘Red Rose’ city which attracts hoards of visitors each year and is worth the flight alone.

 The year 2012 saw the 2000th year of rediscovery of this magical site that belonged to the Nabataean civilisation.
 It is a place of timeless beauty with a kaleidoscope of colours and royal tombs.

 The Treasury itself is enough to leave you breathless before climbing the 800 steps to the Monastery that stands 50 metres tall.
 If the climb gets too much, donkeys are on hand to give you that well-needed ride.